-The implementation of customized module should be considered by any manufacturer that produces devices equipped with a display integrated with touch screen.
-Customized modules (display + touch screen) allow the designers to have almost limitless possibilities in defining the external appearance and functionalities of final application.
-Such solution enables the user to adjust display and touch screen to the final application (e.g. dashboard, washing machine, control unit) and not vice versa.
-The possibilities and cost of customized screens manufacturing are now much more affordable.
-Moreover, customizing companies often offer technical support and assistance at every stage of the project which generates even higher savings for the client.
-Product manufactured in that way has an attractive appearance and is tailored to software and hardware of client’s application.
-Thanks to these features, the final application becomes much more attractive in the eyes of the ultimate user.
+Making a personalized module should be considered by any manufacturer of devices equipped with a display integrated with a touch panel.
+The use of customized solutions (display + touch panel) allows designers almost unlimited possibilities in determining the external appearance and functionality of end applications.
+This solution allows the display and touch panel to be matched to the final application (e.g., dashboard, washing machine, control device), rather than the other way around.
+The possibilities and cost of manufacturing customized panels are now much more affordable.
+In addition, customization companies often offer technical support and assistance at every stage of the project, resulting in additional savings on the client’s side.
+A product made in this way features an attractive design and has software and hardware tailored to the customer’s application, making the final application much more attractive in the eyes of the end user.

 Step 1 – General requirements

-Some display vendors, in addition to the products themselves, offer also professional support in designing and manufacturing a complete solution (touch screen + display) according to client requirements.
-At the very beginning of the customization process, the client presents to the company providing customization services a basic information about the application and general requirements regarding technical parameters of individual elements.
+In addition to the products themselves, some companies selling displays also offer professional assistance in creating a design and producing a complete solution (touch panel + display) based on customer requirements.
+At the very beginning of the customization process the customer presents the customization service provider with basic information about the application and general requirements related to the technical parameters of individual components.

-When the project is undersigned, the factory is almost ready to start producing the small amount of samples.
-However, the manufacturer often requires a Non-Recurring Engineering (NRE, tooling) fee before producing samples.
-The fee covers the costs associated with the production line preparation and the cost of samples which client will receive to conduct tests.
-At this stage, all irregularities are still possible to eliminate without significant additional costs.
-If the test batch complies with the requirements, client places a production order.
+Once the project is signed, the factory is almost ready to start making a small batch of samples.
+However, before samples are produced, the manufacturer very often requires payment of an NRE (Non-Recurring Engineering) fee, commonly known as tooling.
+This fee covers the cost of preparing the production line to produce the module according to the design and the cost of producing the samples that the customer will receive for testing.
+After receiving the samples, the purchaser is obliged to test them.
+At this stage, any irregularities can still be addressed without incurring large costs.
+If the test batch conforms to the requirements, the customer places a production order.